mpv-player/mpv/DOCS/man/en/input.rst

     Show the progress bar, the elapsed time and the total duration of the file on the OSD.

-show_chapters
-    Show a list of chapters on the OSD.

-show_tracks
-    Show a list of video/audio/subtitle tracks on the OSD.

 Undocumented commands: tv_start_scan, tv_step_channel, tv_step_norm,
 tv_step_chanlist, tv_set_channel, tv_last_channel, tv_set_freq, tv_step_freq,